British Vietnamese International School

-British Vietnamese International School in Ho Chi Minh City, commonly referred to as BVIS HCMC, is a international school in Vietnam, that is fully accredited by the Council of International Schools (CIS).
+British Vietnamese International School in Ho Chi Minh City, commonly referred to as BVIS HCMC, is an international school in Vietnam, that is fully accredited by the Council of International Schools (CIS).
 The school is also a member of the FOBISIA group of schools, and is part of the Nord Anglia Education Group.

 BVIS educates children at preschool, primary and secondary level.
 The school uses the English National Curriculum with modules from the Vietnamese curriculum that are believed to be particularly strong: Vietnamese Literature, History and Geography.

 History

 BVIS was officially established in August 2011 after the success of its sister school the British International School which was established in 1997.